Skip To Main Content

 Take an inventory of supplies that require electricity to ensure your specific needs are covered.
 Check the kit at least twice a year to confirm items have not expired.
 Replenish contents as needed.

-Households who also maintain an emergency financial first aid kit that includes physical copies of financial, insurance, and medical documents are often better prepared to deal with extended outages or mandatory evacuation orders.
+Households who also maintain an emergency financial first aid kit link opens in a new window that includes physical copies of financial, insurance, and medical documents are often better prepared to deal with extended outages or mandatory evacuation orders.
 If you have the documents on hand, it could make it easier to access bank accounts, file insurance claims, and receive medical treatment.
 Backup copies stored in a safe deposit box or encrypted cloud storage provide another level of protection in case printed copies are damaged or destroyed.
-Visit Ready.gov for a complete list of recommended items to include in your financial kit
+Visit Ready.gov for a complete list of recommended items to include in your financial kit link opens in a new window

 Lastly, a written emergency communication plan could give you peace of mind before, during and after the event.
 Such plans might include emergency contact phone numbers and community heating locations closest to your home.
 Store a hard copy of the plan along with the emergency preparedness kit and the emergency financial first aid kit in a central location of the residence.
 Keep backup copies of the communication plan in the same place as emergency financial first aid kit duplicates for an added safeguard.